RIFO: Pushing the Efficiency of Programmable Packet Schedulers: Data Plane Design and Implementation

 The worker packets of \systemname use the designated port for this purpose to read the egress queue length information.
 Therefore, these packets that are temporally generated by \systemname do not contribute to the queue occupancy of any specific egress port.
 If we assume that it takes 100ns to recirculate a packet on a port with \emph{10Mpps} rate, the mechanism will only add 1 extra packet to the network, which is negligible.
 We can also use one extra register to store the queue length information in the ingress pipe to reduce the overhead of recirculation in \systemname. \systemname only needs the recirculation mechanism when the queue length is not yet available by the switch architecture.
 However, the second generation of Intel Barefoot Tofino switches~\cite{tofino} provides access to the queue length information in the ingress pipe, thus, removing the need for recirculation and its possible overhead and performance degradation.

 \textbf{\systemname admission condition.} \systemname admits the packets based on their relative ranks, i.e., see Eq.~\ref{eq:rifoRank}, and queue occupancy, i.e., see Eq.~\ref{eq:bufferState}.
 Now, we explain how we compute the relative ranks of the packets in P4-enabled data planes since division and floating-point operations are not supported.
 We use approximation techniques to estimate the values of both equations~\cite{flexSwitch-nsdi17}.
-Doing so, we first apply the subtraction operations in Eq.~\ref{eq:rifoRank} to get the values of dividends and divisors.
+In doing so, we first apply the subtraction operations in Eq.~\ref{eq:rifoRank} to get the values of dividends and divisors.

-We can use shift operation to approximate the values of both equations using the power of two numbers if we want to simplify our data plane implementation.
+We can use shift operation to approximate the values of both equations using the power of two numbers to simplify our data plane implementation.
 However, we can also transform the admission inequality into two multiplication operations.
 Specifically, we need to multiply the dividend value of Eq.~\ref{eq:rifoRank} to the capacity of the guaranteed admission buffer, i.e., $(1-k)\times B$, and the divisor of Eq.~\ref{eq:rifoRank} to the available buffer, i.e., $B-l$.
 The values of the guaranteed admission buffer and the available buffer may not be a power of two numbers.
 Therefore, we round these values to a power of two numbers.
-Then, we use left-shift to implement multiplications using power two operations and compare the obtained results to admit the packets.
+To further simplify the implementation of these operations, we use a lookup table with fixed values to obtain the result of each multiplication.
+We transform the admission criteria Eq.~\ref{eq:rifoRank} and buffer occupancy Eq.~\ref{eq:bufferState} to the following division-free form:

-At this point, \systemname has all the required information to decide on the admission of the incoming packets. \systemname admits the packets by comparing the values of the left- and right sides of the transformed inequality.
+We can pre-compute the value \((1-K) \times B\) since the values of both parameters are known in advance.
+Thus, \systemname uses the exponent of the nearest power of two for this pre-computed value in the multiplication process.